 Convert an outbound integration to a flow

-From the very first release of Flow Designer, your outbound integrations appeared as event activity triggers on your flow canvases (you might already have connected steps to them).
+From the very first release of Flow Designer, your outbound integrations appeared as alert activity triggers on your flow canvases (you might already have connected steps to them).
 However, if you wanted to edit them, you still had to go into the Integration Builder.
-But we've continued to pack features into Flow Designer, and you can now work with 'Run a script' integrations right in Flow Designer.
+But we've continued to pack features into Flow Designer, and you can now work with

 'Run a script' integrations are not automatically converted, since we can't easily tell exactly what steps are hidden in there, but you can now edit the settings and the script in Flow Designer.